 At any rate, that is a topic for another discussion.

 What I’m noticing in my reflections on past and present discussions of these topics is the evident lack of a common language when it comes to the foundation of mathematics, in whatever sense we might have in mind.
 So I thought it might serve to collect a few notes on the subject from here and there among the canons and allied commentaries on foundations.

 I am going to start with excerpts from the now-classic textbook by Raymond L. Wilder, Introduction to the Foundations of Mathematics.
-This book was my first formal introduction to the subject, used in the course that Frank Harary taught at U of M back in the 1970s.
+This was my first formal introduction to the subject, used in the course that Frank Harary taught at the University of Michigan back in the 1970s.